Fanael/helm-w32-launcher/README.md

 Launch programs from Start Menu using Emacs and Helm.

-Why would you want to that?
+Why would you want to do that?
-  * It actually makes sense if you think is that Helm is superior to the Start Menu/Screen search feature.
+  * It actually makes sense if you agree that Helm is superior to the Start Menu/Screen search feature.
   * Besides, it's Emacs, so why not?